w3c/wai-tutorials/source/site-navigation/menus-flyout.html.erb.md

   - H4
 ---

-Some websites use fly-out menus to allow easier access to pages further down the page hierarchy.
-It removes the need for multiple page loads if the user knows where to find the page.
-Users also get a grasp of the content of the website.
+Some websites use fly-out (or drop-down) menus to allow easier access to pages further down the page hierarchy.
+It removes the need for multiple page loads if the user knows where to find the information.

 People with tremors, limited fine motor dexterity or other disabilities might have trouble operating fly-out menus in general.
-Make sure to provide other means to the sub menu items, for example repeat them on the page of the parent menu item.
+For some, it might be impossible.
+Make sure to provide other ways to the sub menu items, for example repeat them on the page of the parent menu item.

-## Indicate the presence of a submenu
+## Mark available submenus

-Users need to be aware which menu items have a submenu and which don’t.
-An arrow icon identifies that only the “SpaceBears” item has a submenu.
-For assistive technologies, the following ARIA attributes provide this information:
+Users need to be aware which menu items have a submenu, when items with and without submenus are available.
+In the [example below](#flyoutnav), an arrow icon marks “SpaceBears” as the only item with a submenu.
+For assistive technologies, the following ARIA attributes can be used to provide this information:

-* `aria-haspopup="true"` prompts assistive technologies to give the information that a submenu is present to the user
+* `aria-haspopup="true"` allows assistive technologies to convey that a submenu is present to the user.
-* `aria-expanded` conveys the state of the submenu: It is initially set to `false` as the submenu is not visible.
+* `aria-expanded="false"` defines that the submenu is hidden.
+When it’s shown the value is changed to `true`.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>